What Is a Charitable Remainder Unitrust?

 Types of Charitable Remainder Unitrusts

 The amount of income that the initial beneficiaries receive depends on which type of CRUT is set up.
-The income varies each year and is usually taxable.
+The income varies each year based on the fair market value of the trust's assets and is usually taxable.
 The duration of the income payments may be for your life or up to 20 years.

 Standard Unitrust

 A standard unitrust provides an income based on a fixed percentage that is determined at the time you set up the trust.
-The percentage must be 5% or more, which is then multiplied by the fair market value of the trust assets at the beginning of each year.
+The percentage must be at least 5% and not more than 50% of the fair market value of the trust assets—as valued at the beginning of each year.

 Net Income Unitrust